lucascs0304/Amazon_reviews_BSE23/README.md

 ## Baseline models

 For the baseline models we applied a logistic regression.
-Surprisingly the best results were obtained by this simple model without any pre-processing, after we apply some pre processing
+Surprisingly the best results were obtained by this simple model without any pre-processing, just applying the TF-IDF vectorizer to encode the text data.
+After we developed and applied some pre processing like clean text, remove stopwords and stemming and applied after the logistic regression model.
+The results can be seen in the .ipynb file attached.

 ## Neural Network